Welcome to the Community Heath and Fitness Assessment Program.

 - Note: A prescription from your physician for the DEXA scan is required to perform this test.
 Please bring the prescription with you or else the test will not be performed.

 - Test Guidelines: Wear or bring clothes that don't have any metal (zippers, snaps, etc.).
 DEXA scan cannot be performed in the following conditions: 1. surgical implants (hip replacements, joint pins or screws); 2. metallic rods or spinal fusion devices; 3, heart pacemaker; 4. body weight greater than 450 lb.

 - Estimated Test Time: 10 Minutes.

-- Download a DEXA scan report at this link.
+- See an example of a DEXA scan report at this link.

 If DEXA can’t be performed, you can chose one of the tests below:

 - Bod Pod: The bod pod is special chamber that evaluates body composition.
 No physical discomfort should be experienced during this test.
 There are no known risks associated with this technique.